 - a.
 Times will be based on GPS time - b.
 The starting sequence will begin on an exact minute hh:mm:00 - c.
 Starts will not be delayed for competitors to reach the racing area if they could have arrived with reasonable diligence. - d.
 To alert kiteboards that a race or sequence of races will start soon, the orange starting line flag(s) will be displayed (with one sound signal) at least five minutes before a warning signal is displayed. - e.
-The orange starting line flags(s) will be removed (with no sound signal) one minute after the starting signal unless the race management team intends to make the warning signal for the next fleet to start within ten minutes of the previous start. - f.
-The race management team will use the entire day if necessary, to complete the schedule. - g.
+The orange starting line flags(s) will be removed (with no sound signal) one minute after the starting signal unless the race committee intends to make the warning signal for the next fleet to start within ten minutes of the previous start. - f.
+The race committee will use the entire day if necessary, to complete the schedule. - g.
 If the weather forecast suggests it is unlikely that racing will be possible on an upcoming day (too much or too little wind) the schedule may be changed to sail more races in a day.
-The number of races sailed will not become more than one race ahead of schedule and any change will be notified on the day before it is to take effect.
+The number of races sailed will not become more than one race ahead of schedule and any change will be notified on the day before it is to take effect. - h.
+The race committee will attempt to sail races not sailed on the scheduled day in the following days.
+However, a Final Series will not have more races than originally scheduled.